Medium Risk

 Can I rate-limit workspace_edit_file? +

 Yes.
-Add a rate_limit block to the workspace_edit_file rule in your Intercept policy.
+Add a rate_limit block to the workspace_edit_file rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block workspace_edit_file completely? +

-Set action: deny in the Intercept policy for workspace_edit_file.
+Set action: deny in the PolicyLayer policy for workspace_edit_file.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides workspace_edit_file? +

-Enforce policies on ArcAgent MCP
+Enforce policy on every ArcAgent MCP tool call.

 // GET IN TOUCH